-Gold plated jewelry, oftentimes referred to as dipped or gold vermeil, requires a gentler hand and a bit more care than 14k gold jewelry.
+Gold plated jewelry, oftentimes referred to as dipped or gold vermeil, requires a gentler hand when cleaning, and a bit more care than 14k gold jewelry.

 Gold (or rose) jewelry is an alloy of gold combined with other metals.
 And gold plated jewelry is actually a very thin layer of gold on top of sterling silver and it will eventually tarnish.